You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

 If you are keeping these fish for breeding, it’s best to raise them in a pair from as early in their lives as possible.

 The female lays the eggs; the male fertilizes them.
 The number is always variable, but she can lay up to 5000 eggs!
 However, the usual range is 3000-5000 eggs.

-The male then stays to protect the unhatched offspring, and the mother looks after the eggs.
-If you watch them will they do this, you will notice that the female flaps her fins around the breeding site.
+The male protects the unhatched offspring, and the mother looks after the eggs.
+You may notice the female flaps her fins around the breeding site.

 In 3-5 days, the eggs hatch, and the fish larvae emerge.
 As they are still encased in their yolk sacs, they provide food for the larvae.